rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

 ##### HCatalog

-HCatalog is a table and storage management layer for Hadoop that enables Hadoop applications such as Pig, MapReduce, and Hive to read and write data in a tabular format as opposed to the files.
+HCatalog is a table and storage management layer for Hadoop that enables Hadoop applications such as Pig&trade;, MapReduce, and Hive&trade; to read and write data in a tabular format as opposed to the files.

 It also offers the following features: